weaveworks/weave/site/proxy.md

     host2$ weave launch-proxy --with-ipam
     host2$ eval "$(weave proxy-env)"

-NB: Note that the two weaveDNS instances must be given unique IPs, on a subnet different from that used for IP allocation.

 Now let us start a couple of containers, and ping one from the other, by name.